mozilla-l10n/localizer-documentation/src/tools/pontoon/teams_projects.md

 <!-- toc -->

 The *Teams page*, accessible using the `/teams` URL (e.g. [pontoon.mozilla.org/teams](https://pontoon.mozilla.org/teams/)), lists all locales that are enabled in Pontoon.
 From here it’s possible to access a specific [Team page](#team-page), which contains a list of all projects enabled for the requested locale.
-Selecting a project from the *Team page* leads to what is called the [Localization page](#localization-page).
+Selecting a project from the *Team page* leads to the so-called the [Localization page](#localization-page).

 From each locale’s *Team page* it’s also possible to [Request a project](#requesting-a-project).
 Note that this is a request to add the locale to a project already available in Pontoon, it can’t be used for requesting a brand new project.